• Agents

 How to Secure Your Lovable App Before You Launch

-Step 1: How do you enable Row Level Security on every table?
+Step 1: Enable Row Level Security on every table

 Time: 10 minutes | Impact: Critical